 - Oily types of fish where you eat the bones, such as sardines and pilchards (check for any larger pieces of bones)

-Potassium helps muscles to function and is involved in controlling the balance of fluids in the body.
-Selenium has important antioxidant properties and plays a role in supporting the immune system.
+Potassium is involved in controlling the balance of fluids in the body and is important in bone and heart health26.
+Selenium has important antioxidant properties and plays a role in supporting the immune system27.

 Potassium is found in most types of food.
-Good sources of potassium that are suitable for your baby include:
+Good sources of potassium that are suitable for your baby include26:

 - Fruit and vegetables